amanueln/Linux-Server-Configuration/README.md

 ## Summary of software installed and installation instruction.

-### Setup Your Amazon Light sail account and creat a ununtu 16.04 virtual machine.
+### Setup Your Amazon Light sail account and creat a ubuntu 16.04 virtual machine.
 - https://lightsail.aws.amazon.com/ls/webapp/home/instances
 - SSh into our virtual machine